asabitov/aws-network-template/README.md

-# AWS Network Infrastructure Template
+# AWS VPC Infrastructure Template

 This CloudFormation template creates network infrastructure for a typical AWS project:
 * 2 public and 2 private subnets